OffchainLabs/arbitrum-classic/docs/Public_Testnet.md

 For a general introduction to the Arbitrum Testnet, see our [announcement](https://medium.com/offchainlabs/arbitrum-rollup-testnet-full-featured-and-open-to-all-da3255b562ea).

-For a convinient landing page for all your testnet needs, see our [website](https://arbitrum.io/testnet/).
+For a convenient landing page for all your testnet needs, see our [website](https://arbitrum.io/testnet/).

 ## Connection Information